Puffers Pond swimming hole in Massachusetts

 Highlights

-Crystal-clear water for swimming
+Clear water for swimming

-Seasonal foliage for stunning views
+Seasonal foliage for striking views

 Wildlife spotting opportunities